jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     touch tests/magic.py

-  the terminal shows nothing.
-I use the tree_ program to see what the project looks like so far
+  the terminal_ shows nothing.
+I use tree_ to see what the project looks like so far

   .. code-block:: shell

     tree

-  the terminal shows
+  the terminal_ shows

   .. code-block:: shell